SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Additionally, CPU and memory must be sized and provided in `solace.systemScaling.cpu` and `solace.systemScaling.memory` parameters.
 Use the [Solace online System Resource Calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm) to determine CPU and memory requirements for the selected scaling parameters.

-Note: beyond CPU and memory requirements, required storage size (see next section) also depends significantly on scaling.
+> Note: beyond CPU and memory requirements, required storage size (see next section) also depends significantly on scaling.
 The calculator can be used to determine that as well.
+You can also modify these settings but ensure they meet the minimum requirements recommended by the [calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm).

 Also note, that specifying maxConnections, maxQueueMessages and maxSpoolUsage on initial deployment will overwrite the broker’s default values.
 On the other hand, doing the same using Helm upgrade on an existing deployment will not overwrite these values on brokers configuration, but it can be used to prepare (first step) for a manual scale up through CLI where these parameters can be actually changed (second step).